Fake Reviews Harm Your Business: How and Why

 So, some reasons why a business might want to acquire fake reviews are:

-• Someone might have a preconception that getting reviews is hard, which it is not true with the right tools.
+- Someone might have a preconception that getting reviews is hard, which is not true with the right tools.

 However, fake reviews can be super harmful in the long run.

-In the worst-case scenario, fake reviews can even result in legal action.
+In the worst-case scenario, fake reviews can even result in legal trouble and very large fines.

 Fake Reviews Are Criminal